Fantastic6/Part2-Final/Test_Instructions_Part_2.md

 ## One Instruction At a Time

-Put in the instruction in the prompt.
-Click SIT - Single Instruction Test.
+1. Put in the instruction in the console.
+Click S.I.T - Single Instruction Test.
 This will set PC to 1 and store the instruction into mem[1].

+2. It will run the instruction and does NOT increment the PC.

+3. If that is IN instruction, you need to put the number in the console and hit enter.

 ## Run instructions from the File